Work Hard and You Will Find Your Road

-At The Internship Depot, we are all about workforce readiness.
-But we know that you probably don’t know for sure what career you want.
-You may not even know if you want to go to college and more than likely, you have no idea what college you will attend.
+We know that most teenagers don’t know for sure what career they might want.
+You may not even know if you want to go to college and more than likely, you have no idea what college you will attend or what major you might select.
 Some students may be wondering if a trade school might be a better option for them.

 There may be no way to avoid a situation in which you might have to change your major, but that is usually a very expensive proposition.
 You will have to take additional courses or retake courses you have had but that offer a different perspective on the material, pay additional tuition, and spend at least six months (and often much more) to complete the coursework you need to graduate with a different degree than the one you had in your sights when you started college.